Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/navbar.md

 - Navbars are responsive by default, but you can easily modify them to change that.
 Responsive behavior depends on our Collapse JavaScript plugin.
 - Ensure accessibility by using a `<nav>` element or, if using a more generic element such as a `<div>`, add a `role="navigation"` to every navbar to explicitly identify it as a landmark region for users of assistive technologies.
 - Indicate the current item by using `aria-current="page"` for the current page or `aria-current="true"` for the current item in a set.
+- **New in v5.2.0:** Navbars can be themed with CSS variables that are scoped to the `.navbar` base class. `.navbar-light` has been deprecated and `.navbar-dark` has been rewritten to override CSS variables instead of adding additional styles.

 {{< callout info >}}
 {{< partial "callout-info-prefersreducedmotion.md" >}}